img

 From protection → to moral repair

-Restoring Voice, Agency and Justice.
+Restoring Voice, Agency and Justice through participatory capacity Theory (pct).

 Monthly Visitors